collinprice/fuel-gpsbabel/README.md

 # GPSBabel

-Use the [GPSBabel](http://www.gpsbabel.org/) library to convert your files.
+A FuelPHP package that allows you to use the [GPSBabel](http://www.gpsbabel.org/) library to convert your gps files.

-## Installing

-Add gpsbabel to your config.php.

 ## Usage